 State and federal laws exempt certain types of public records, or portions thereof, from disclosure under the public records law.
 Before documents are released pursuant to a public records request, any exempt documents or exempt information contained within the documents will be removed.
 This determination will be made by the Office of the General Counsel.

-The General Counsel’s Office does not accept subpoenas that are of personal nature.
-Individually named subpoenas will need to be served and signed by the actual individual in which the subpoena addresses.
+- The General Counsel’s Office does not accept subpoenas that are of personal nature.
+Subpoenas for records of an individual will need to be served to and signed by the actual individual in which the subpoena addresses.